The Supply Chain Problem Insurance Cannot Solve (And Whether Parametric Can)

 The design constraints

-Before building the case for parametric, it’s worth understanding where naive implementations would fail.
-Not as a reason to abandon the approach, but to define the constraints any viable product must meet.
+Before building the case for parametric, it’s worth understanding where a naive version would fail, which is also how you define the constraints any viable product has to meet.

 Basis risk is severe in supply chains.
-Parametric works well for weather because the relationship between trigger and loss is tight: wind speed correlates with property damage, rainfall correlates with crop loss.
-Supply chain disruption doesn’t have that characteristic.
-A cyberattack or an export ban produce fundamentally different loss patterns at different speeds with different recovery trajectories.
-Mapping these heterogeneous events to a common trigger that reliably correlates with downstream financial loss is an unsolved engineering problem, not a product configuration problem.
+Parametric works well for weather because the trigger and the loss move together: wind speed tracks property damage, rainfall tracks crop loss.
+Supply chains don’t behave that way.
+A cyberattack and an export ban produce different loss patterns, at different speeds, with different recovery paths.
+Mapping all of that onto a single trigger that reliably correlates with downstream financial loss is an unsolved engineering problem.

-In Fast Money, Slow Trust, I wrote about basis risk, oracle risk, and the coordination problem in parametric insurance more broadly.
-Every one of those concerns applies with extra force for supply chain risks, because the trigger-to-loss relationship in supply chains is weaker than in weather or natural catastrophe.
+In Fast Money, Slow Trust, I wrote about basis risk, oracle risk (the risk that the data source feeding the trigger is wrong or gamed), and the coordination problem in parametric insurance more broadly.
+All three apply with extra force to supply chains, because the trigger-to-loss link is weaker here than it is in weather or natural catastrophe.

 Many supply chain losses are temporary.
-Applied Materials disclosed a $250 million revenue impact from the MKS disruption.
-But the company recovered most of that shortfall the following quarter.
-The loss was delayed revenue, not destroyed value.
-A parametric product that pays a fixed amount on a loss that resolves itself creates a windfall, not insurance.
-Speed of payout is less compelling when the insured’s revenue bounces back on its own timeline.
+Applied Materials disclosed a $250 million revenue impact from the MKS disruption, then recovered most of it the following quarter.
+The revenue was delayed, not destroyed.
+A product that pays a fixed amount on a loss that resolves itself is writing windfalls, not insurance.
+Speed of payout matters a lot less when the insured’s revenue comes back on its own.

-Event scarcity means you can’t calibrate properly.
-Hurricane triggers draw on decades of data across thousands of events.
-Major semiconductor supply chain disruptions with publicly quantified downstream losses number in the tens, not thousands.
-That sample size doesn’t support a pricing model.
-It supports a guess.
+Event scarcity makes calibration nearly impossible.
+A hurricane trigger draws on decades of data across thousands of events.
+Major semiconductor supply chain disruptions with publicly quantified downstream losses number in the tens.
+You can’t price off a sample that size, you can only guess at it.

 These aren’t minor objections.
-They define the design constraints that any viable parametric product for supply chain risk must address.
+They’re the constraints any viable parametric product for supply chain risk has to clear.

 What else could work